-The Trust will again work with community non-profits for the upcoming fiscal year.
-Those who have benefited from The Trust's community grants include:
+The Trust will continue to work with community non-profits for the upcoming fiscal year.
+Those who have benefited from The Trust's Community Grants include:

 • Arasapha Garden Club

 • Community Tree Planting/Trees for Historic New Castle

 • Scholarship Grants

 • Paint Historic New Castle

 • Good-Will Fire Company

 • New Castle Hundred Delaware Lions Club-Art on the Green